 - If you have any concerns about the effects of a complementary approach, contact your child’s health care provider.

-- Tell all your child’s health care providers about any complementary health approaches your child uses.
+- Tell all your child’s health care providers about any complementary or integrative health approaches your child uses.
 Give them a full picture of what you do to manage your child’s health.
 This will help ensure coordinated and safe care.

 Selecting a Complementary Health Practitioner

-- If you’re looking for a complementary health practitioner for your child, be as careful and thorough in your search as you are when looking for conventional care.
+If you’re looking for a complementary health practitioner for your child, be as careful and thorough in your search as you are when looking for conventional care.
 Be sure to ask about the practitioner’s:

-- Experience in coordinating care with conventional health care providers
+- Experience in coordinating care with conventional health care providers.

-- Experience in delivering care to children
+- Experience in delivering care to children.

 For More Information